kizirkle/Car-Catalog/README.md

 ## Usage

 To use this application, follow the link below.
 You'll be taken to a site filled with cars.
 To filter through these cars and find one you like, search for the make in the filter bar.
-To view more about a car, click the plus button beside the car's name (pending functionality).
+To view more about a car, click the plus button beside the car's name.

 ## License